gardener/documentation/website/documentation/getting-started/observability/components.md

 Access is still possible via the non-OIDC ingress using the credentials from the `<clustername>.monitoring` secret.
 It contains the HTTP basic auth credentials in base64-encoded form, as well as the Plutono ingress URL.
 The Plutono URL is present as an annotation on the `.monitoring` secret.
 It can be fetched with `kubectl get secret <clustername>.monitoring -o jsonpath="{.metadata.annotations.url}"`.
 The Prometheus URL can be derived from the Plutono URL by replacing the `gu` prefix with `p`.

-{{% alert color="warning" title="Warning" %}}
-While still available, basic authentication is deprecated.
-You are advised to use OIDC based authentication.
-{{% /alert %}}

 ### Accessing the Dashboards

 After logging in, you will be greeted with a Plutono welcome screen.
 Navigate to `General/Home`, as depicted with the red arrow in the next picture: